Handbook for 1:1 Learning

 Malware Protection

 Chromebooks use the principle of “defense in depth” to provide multiple layers of protection against malware, including data encryption and verified boot.
+There is no need for additional malware protection.

 Usage